How to Ask Someone to Be the Guardian of Your Kids

 Why Should I Talk About It?

 In the event that you die, especially if it’s unexpectedly, you don’t want your child’s guardian to hesitate or wait around in taking charge of your child’s wellbeing.
 You want to do everything in your power to ensure that there isn’t any confusion.
-Part of that means having a will and making everything legal, but wills aren’t always immediately available and you would need someone to act immediately.
+Part of that means having a last will and testament to make everything legal, but wills aren’t always immediately available and you would need someone to act immediately.

 Secondly, you want to make sure that he or she is in fact willing and able to take on the responsibility.
 Taking in one or more children is a big undertaking, and it’s not something you want to foist on an unwilling participant.